-With vascular damage, thrombin is released to form blood clots and prevent blood loss.
-A portion of this same thrombin molecule that includes the TP508 peptide sequence is released to initiate repair by activating endothelial cells and recruiting stem/progenitor cells to the site of injury.
+Following tissue injury or vascular damage thrombin is activated to form blood clots.
+A portion of thrombin that includes the TP508 peptide sequence is subsequently released to reduce inflammation, restore endothelial cell function and recruit stem/progenitor cells to initiate tissue repair.

-Chrysalis BioTherapeutics is harnessing this natural regenerative process using TP508 related molecules to switch on cellular responses to protect tissues and accelerate revascularization and repair.
-TP508 binds receptors expressed on the surface of endothelial cells, stem cells, and certain inflammatory cells involved in tissue repair.
+TP508 binds receptors expressed on the surface of endothelial cells, stem cells, and certain inflammatory cells.
 Upon binding to these receptors, TP508 activates a signaling cascade that restores vascular function in endothelial cells, stimulates proliferation and mobilization of progenitor stem cells, and reduces inflammation.

 Clinical Trials.
 TP508 has demonstrated safety and potential efficacy in human clinical trials for treatment of diabetic foot ulcers (Phase 2) and to accelerate healing of wrist fractures (Phase 2 and 3).